ecd1012/rpi_pose_estimation/README.md

 cd rpi_pose_estimation
 ```
 3.)
 Please see my other post here: https://github.com/ecd1012/rpi_road_object_detection
-And follow **Setting Up Software** Steps: 3-9 before proceding
+And follow **Setting Up Software** Steps: 3-9 before proceeding
 Here is a video of those steps: https://youtu.be/Zfmo3bMycUg

-4.)At this point you should have all the dependencies installed and your virtual environment activated.
+4.)At this point, you should have all the dependencies installed and your virtual environment activated.

 5.)
 Grab the sample TensorFlow Lite Posenet model from Google
 ```